Whitelist Definition – documented trust

 The opposite of the whitelist: the blacklist

-The synonyms whitelist and exception list together express the essence of corresponding lists: A whitelist suggests white and thus, figuratively speaking, pure, clean, good entries.
+The synonyms positive list and exception list together express the essence of corresponding lists: A positive list suggests, figuratively speaking, positive and therefore good, recommendable entries.
 An exception list contains the exceptions to the rule, i.e. everything that has not been specifically listed is generally prohibited.

 A backlist is the exact opposite of a whitelist: Anything is allowed as long as it is not on the list.
 So while companies try to get themselves or their products and services on the whitelist of a desired client or partner, they will do everything in their power not to appear on a blacklist.